nsh87/hs616/questions.md

 There are several data types in R: logical, integer, numeric, character, etc.
 Sometimes when loading character data R might store the data internally as numbers for reference.
-For example, let's say you load a data frame with a vector `c('M', 'F', 'F', 'F', 'M', 'F')`.
-Internally, R might represent this data as `c(1, 2, 2, 2, 1, 2)`; if you checked the data type of this vector, what would it be?
+For example, let's say you load a data frame with a vector `s = c('M', 'F', 'F', 'F', 'M', 'F')`.
+Internally, R represents this data as `1, 2, 2, 2, 1, 2`, where 1='M' and 2='F'.
+Knowing this, if you checked the data type of this vector `s` in the data frame, what would it be?

 * factor
 * character
 * nominal
 * logical

+## Lecture 5b

+The magrittr (`%>%`) is a useful tool for:

+* piping data into a function
+* getting the remainder after division
+* pulling out a column from a data frame
+* getting the dot product of two matrices